What Makes a Lease Negotiable

 What to Negotiate in a Residential Lease

-In residential leases, the highest-value negotiations are: rent amount (especially at renewal), rent escalation cap (limit annual increases to 3% or fixed percentage), early termination fee (flat fee instead of remaining rent balance), security deposit amount (negotiate down from 2 months to 1 month if possible), and lease term (month-to-month or shorter term if you need flexibility).
-Also negotiate: pet deposit vs. non-refundable pet fee, parking and storage costs, minor maintenance responsibilities, and move-in date flexibility.
+In residential leases, the highest-value negotiations are: rent amount (especially at renewal), rent escalation cap (limit annual increases to 3% or a fixed percentage), early termination fee (flat fee instead of remaining rent balance), security deposit amount (negotiate down from 2 months to 1 month if possible), and lease term (month-to-month or shorter term if you need flexibility).
+Also negotiate: pet deposit vs. non-refundable pet fee, parking and storage costs, minor maintenance responsibilities, move-in date flexibility, and specific clause modifications for provisions that are clearly unfair or legally questionable.

 Don't review your lease alone